Antonio Palocci: Ministerial abuse of power

 A new scandal began to unfold in 2006 after a parliamentary inquiry heard testimony from two witnesses who claimed that the minister might have visited a manor house in Brasília suspected of functioning as a hub for fraudulent operations within the government, with the participation of some of his closest aides.
 Palocci had previously claimed that he had never been to that house.

 The main witness in the case was Francenildo Costa, the groundskeeper of the property.
 He believed the minister had visited the house "on at least ten occasions" and said he recognized Palocci as the man he had seen in the meetings of governmental officials at the house.

 A few days after Costa's deposition, his bank statement (from government-run Caixa Econômica Federal) was leaked to the press.
 It indicated that the groundskeeper had a balance of R$38,860 (about US$18,000.00), which would be incompatible with his income.
 Congressmen argued that this questionable balance implies bribery potential for contradicting the minister, apparently in an attempt to tarnish the minister's credibility as a witness.
 The groundskeeper justified the figures by claiming that the money had been deposited by his alleged biological father, a relatively well-off businessman from the state of Piauí, in order to prevent a legal dispute over paternity.

 Costa's explanation was promptly accepted but not further investigated.
 The court, the right-wing opposition, and the corporate media turned their full attention to the leaking of the bank statement as a breach of Costa's financial privacy rights.
 The right-wing opposition and a great part of the corporate media called the release of Costa's bank statement state-orchestrated harassment.
 The Federal Police of Brazil began an investigation into the case, which soon spiraled into a media circus for the Labor Party: officials and directors at the Caixa Econômica Federal confessed to releasing Costa's bank statement.
 The alleged chain of command went up as far as the Ministry of Finance, and the bank's chairman said that he handed the details of the account to Palocci personally.
 The minister denied this, but resigned on March 27, 2006, and was replaced by economist Guido Mantega.

+Personal life

+He is a São Paulo FC fan.